Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 One of the most prominent differences noticed when comparing the GRE vs LSAT is the purpose of the graduate entrance exams.
 In general, most students seeking entrance into a law school opt to take the LSAT because it was designed to determine readiness for law school and a legal career.

-Because the test focuses heavily on analytical reasoning and logical reasoning, it’s a strong indicator of an individual’s ability to practice law.
+Because the test focuses heavily on reasoning, it’s a strong indicator of an individual’s ability to practice law.

 The GRE is more focused on intellectual skills, which can be used for a variety of majors or career paths.
 Simply put, although the difficulty is not the same, the GRE’s purpose is often compared to the ACT or the SAT, which is used for undergraduate admissions.